andrea-calligaris/ff8-sounds-catalog/stream-sounds-catalog.md

 # Catalog for the ambience sounds in "music/stream"

+These sounds are technically considered music by the game and their ID numbers follow those of the OST.
+When these sounds are playing, no music is playing because the sound takes the place of the music, and vice versa.
+In other words, these sounds are some ambience to have a break from the music tracks in certain moment of the story.
+The ambience sounds in [_audio.dat_](sounds-catalog.txt) can instead play over music tracks.

 `003-combat`:
 * Dollet square, war sounds.
 It starts when you talk to Seifer after defeating all the enemies in the square (Squall: «Sounds like it's starting.»).
 It pauses in battles, but it doesn't stop until the Biggs and Wedge scene on top of the tower, where the ambience is replaced by "011-wind".
 This, on PSX.
 On PC, instead, it's bugged (like most things sound-related on PC), and so it stops as soon as you reach the communications tower up close, for then playing again in case you reload a save inside the tower or after a battle (in the so called "Remastered", instead, only if you load a save).